 - Any school's resources, such as teachers and classrooms, have to be used carefully to ensure the best possible standards for education and a safe environment.
 If no limit were set on the number of children that can go to a school each year these standards could not be maintained.
-Infant Class Size legislation may also limit the number of pupils that can be admitted in Reception, Year 1 and Year 2.
-For these reasons each school has a Published Admission Number that is the number of places available that will be offered in the year of entry. - 9 Applicants will be responsible for travel arrangements and the costs of travel to and from school. - Huntington Primary Academy has its own catchment area.
-The City of York Local Authority advises applicants to consider their 'catchment' school when making an application.
+Infant Class Size legislation may also limit the number of pupils that can be admitted in reception, Year 1 and Year 2.
+For these reasons each school has a Published Admission Number that is the number of places available that will be offered in the year of entry. - Applicants may be successful in obtaining a place at a school that does not serve the local 'catchment' area in which they live.
+If allocated a place at such a school, applicants will be responsible for travel arrangements and the costs of travel to and from school. - Applicants are advised to consider their 'catchment' school when making an application.
 If the place your child is allocated is at a school which you are not in the catchment area for, or if you move out of the catchment area you now reside in, then you may have less chance of being successful when applying for any younger siblings.
-Catchment areas are designated by the Local Authority and are made available to applicants in the Guide for Parents, online at www.york.gov.uk and upon request from the City of York School Services team.
+Catchment areas are designated by the LA and are made available to applicants in the Guide for Parents, online at www.york.gov.uk and upon request from the School Admissions team.